From the President

 |Jesuit Multilateral Agreement - Jesuit MBA||Participants are located throughout the United States **||Graduate School of Management||M.B.A.-Depends on the timing of when a student transfers to the new institution; however, it will be less than 50%.||It varies by school; most programs are in person||Students pay the tuition at the school into which they transferred; there are no additional costs to the students.|

-Loyola University Chicago (Chicago, IL); Marquette University (Milwaukee, WI); Notre Dame University (South Bend, IN); Saint Louis University (St. Louis, MI), and any of these institutions international locations.
+Loyola University Chicago (Chicago, IL); Marquette University (Milwaukee, WI); Notre Dame University (South Bend, IN); Saint Louis University (St. Louis, MI), and any of these institutions' international locations.

 Boston College; Canisius College; Creighton University; Fairfield University; Fordham University; Gonzaga University; John Carroll University; Loyola Marymount University; Loyola University Chicago; Loyola University Maryland; Loyola University New Orleans; Rockhurst University; Saint Joseph's University; Saint Louis University; Santa Clara University; Seattle University; University of Detroit Mercy; University of San Francisco; University of Scranton; and Xavier University.
+The University of Dayton, University of Portland and University of San Diego are Non-Jesuit, Catholic partner schools.

 Note: For information regarding our study abroad program agreements please see our Office of International Education Study Abroad information.